Sex is important and part of some people's relationships. This isn't any different if you have diabetes.

 Get more support with sex and diabetes

 You’re not alone.
-If you're worried or need advice or someone to listen, we’re here to support you and you can talk to trained counselors who are experts in diabetes.
+If you're worried or need advice or someone to listen, we’re here to support you and you can talk to people with counselling skills who are experts in diabetes.

 Getting time and support with any sexual problems is one of your essential diabetes checks this means you have a right to this kind of service as part of your diabetes care and it’s free.